MohitGoel92/Classification/README.md

 **Note:** We must be aware of increasing model complexity, or in other words, overfitting which is what we wish to avoid.
 The final prediction is achieved by voting or with an alternative model.

+**Note:** Taking the average of each possibility is called *Soft Voting*.
+If we have a certain model that is very certain that the data point should be classified as 0 or 1, we will allow that to have more weight.

-The syntax used for Voting Classifier is as follows:
+The syntax used for Voting Classifier is given below.

+**Note:** A Voting Classifier is the type of ensemble that we would use to combine several classifiers.

 ```
 # Importing the class containing the classification method